Monday, October 7, 2024

 Hurricane Helene

-Thursday, September 26th; Flooding out on the islands from a historical storm surge.
+Major flooding out on the barrier islands from a historic storm surge.

 One of a few items that was actually meant to float, I found perfectly upright the following morning.

-For myself, it was an intense wind-filled night spent mostly holding a flashlight in hand in near chest-deep water.
-In the darkness from the outside, a four to five foot high Gulf surge had lifted our deck and thrown it up against the house trapping the outside exist of the sliding doors.
-By 8:00 pm a whirling brackish water ran (swam) through-out the home's interior.
-Prompted by a social media post, a neighbor luckily came by kayak and rescued me.
+By early evening, a four to five foot high Gulf surge with heavy winds had lifted our outside deck and threw it up against the house trapping the outside exist thru the living room's sliding glass doors.
+By 8:00 pm a whirling, dark brackish water had run it's course through-out the home's interior.
+Somehow, prompted by someone's concerned social media post, a neighbor from down the street of much higher ground, luckily came by kayak - and yelling out my name, rescued me.

-Downtown at Hotel Voco.
-The evening of the following day.
+Downtown; Hotel Voco.
+(Evening of the following day).

-My wife's jewelry, my old Stetson and Lolly's reaching paw, from my first attempt at retrieving small carriable items after that first return back home.
-Many more days to come.
-There's thirty more years worth still there.
+Below; some of my wife's jewelry, my old Stetson, and our dog Lolly's reaching paw, from my attempt at retrieving some small carry-able items after that first return back home.
+Many more days of retrievables to come.
+Thirty more years worth.

 No comments: